-Algebra: Reasoning with E quation s and Inequalities (A-REI) Represent and solve equation Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.A-REI.11.
+Algebra: Reasoning with Equations and Inequalities (A-REI) Represent and solve equation Represent and solve equations and inequalities graphically Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.A-REI.11.
 Explain why the x -coordinates of the points where the graphs of the equations $y = f(x)$ and $y =$ g(x) intersect are the solutions of the equation $f(x)$ = g(x); find the solutions approximately, e.g., using technology to graph the functions, make tables of values, or find successive approximations.
 Include cases where $f(x)$ and/or $g(x)$ are linear, polynomial, rational, absolute value, exponential, and logarithmic functions.
-Connection: ETHS-S6C2-03 Intermediate Algebra chapter 9 College Algebra chapter 5 + HS.MP.2.
+Connection: ETHS-S6C2-03 Intermediate Algebra chapter 9 College Algebra + HS.MP.2.
 Reason abstractly and quantitatively.
 HS.MP.4.
 Model with mathematics.
 HS.MP.5.
 Use appropriate tools strategically.
 HS.MP.6.
 Attend to precision.
 Students need to understand that numerical solution methods (data in a table used to approximate an algebraic function) and graphical solution methods may produce approximate solutions, and algebraic solution methods produce precise solutions that can be represented graphically or numerically.
 Students may use graphing calculators or programs to generate tables of values, graph, or solve a variety of functions.
-Example: • Given the following equations determine the x value that results in an equal output for both functions. f(x) = 3x - 2 $g(x) = (x + 3)^2 - 1$ nequalities graphically Label Mathematical Practices Explanations and Examples 9-10 HS.MP.4.
+Example: • Given the following equations determine the x value that results in an equal output for both functions. f(x) = 3x - 2 $g(x) = (x + 3)^2 - 1$ College Algebra chapter 5

+Algebra: Reasoning with Equations and Inequalities (A-REI) Represent and solve equations and inequalities graphically Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.A-REI.12.
+Graph the solutions to a linear inequality in two variables as a half- plane (excluding the boundary in the case of a strict inequality), and graph the solution set to a system of linear inequalities in two variables as the intersection of the corresponding half- planes.
+Elementary Algebra 3.4, 6.5, 7.4 Intermediate Algebra 7.1, 8.6, 8.7 College Algebra 1.6 9-10 HS.MP.4.
 Model with mathematics.
 HS.MP.5.
 Use appropriate tools strategically.
 Students may use graphing calculators, programs, or applets to model and find solutions for inequalities or systems of inequalities.
-Examples: • Graph the solution: $y \le 2x + 3$. • A publishing company publishes a total of no more than 100 magazines every year.
+Examples: • Graph the solution: $y \le 2x + 3$ . • A publishing company publishes a total of no more than 100 magazines every year.
 At least 30 of these are women's magazines, but the company always publishes at least as many women's magazines as men's magazines.
 Find a system of inequalities that describes the possible number of men's and women's magazines that the company can produce each year consistent with these policies.
-Graph the solution set. • Graph the system of linear inequalities below and determine if (3, 2) is a solution to the system. $ \begin{cases} x - 3y > 0 \\ x + y \le 2 \\ x + 3y > -3 Solution: $ Solution: 9-10 HS.MP.4.
-Model with mathematics.
-HS.MP.5.
-Use appropriate
+Graph the solution set. • Graph the system of linear inequalities below and determine if (3, 2) is a solution to the system. $\begin{cases} x-3y > 0 \\ x+y \le 2 \\ x+3y > -3 \end{cases}$ Solution: (3, 2) is not an element of the solution set (graphically or by substitution).